-BNC – the Buffalo Niagara Chapter of NYS Women, Inc. – fosters the success of women in the workforce throughout Western New York; offering career advancement resources, work/life strategies, leadership development, and personal and professional connections.
+BNC – the NYS Women, Inc. Buffalo Niagara Chapter – fosters the success of women in the workforce throughout Western New York; offering career advancement resources, work/life strategies, leadership development, and personal and professional connections.

 BNC holds its dinner meetings on the first Wednesday each month at 5:30 p.m. at The Protocol Restaurant, 6766 Transit Road in Williamsville.
 Join us for resources, connections, advocacy, inspiration, and friendship.

 NYS Women, Inc Buffalo Niagara Chapter is a group of women of all ages representing a broad spectrum of employment fields.
 Since our Charter in 1934, we have promoted full participation, equality and economic self-sufficiency for all working women.

 NYS Women, Inc Buffalo Niagara Chapter needs you to be a member of our team.
 Share your life experiences with us in helping to meet the challenges facing working women today.
 Together we can make a difference.
 Together we can achieve more.
 Get involved by attending our monthly dinner meeting.
 Serve on committees that interest you including: issues management, fund-raising, finance and grants, legislation, status of women, scholarships, and others.
 We invite you to make a difference for yourself, for our sisters and daughters, for working women everywhere.
 Make your membership in NYS Women, IncBuffalo Niagara Chapter work for you - get involved!